opensciencegrid/dosar/docs/Materials/11-HandlingFailure.md

 06/23/12 11:40:22 Event: ULOG_JOB_TERMINATED for Condor Node montage (84.0.0)
 ```

-This is where the montage finished.
+This is where the montage finished:

 ```
 06/23/12 11:40:22 Node montage job proc (84.0.0) completed successfully.